THE GUARDIAN

 • Go one day without discussing money concerns

 Build gradually.
-Your nervous system needs evidence that relaxing vigilance does not create disaster.
+The nervous system needs evidence that relaxing vigilance does not create disaster.

 6. The Threat vs Response Check